 After someone has had gastroesophageal reflux disease (GERD) for many years, it can advance to Barrett’s esophagus.
 Barrett’s is a way the esophagus defends itself: The cells in the lining of the esophagus start to change because they’ve been exposed to acid for many years.
-These changes can become cancer.
+Barrett’s esophagus is considered a precancerous lesion and increases the risk for esophageal cancer.
+Only a small percentage of patients with Barrett’s esophagus end up developing cancer, but we monitor all of our patients and look for early warning signs.
+For those patients, we have a number of effective therapies that can reverse the progression.

 Risk factors for Barrett’s esophagus and esophageal cancer include having had severe gastroesophageal reflux disease for a long time, being male, and being overweight or obese.
 Most people with GERD do not get Barrett’s esophagus, and only a small portion of people who have Barrett’s esophagus will develop esophageal cancer — about 1 percent each year.